vinsonchuong/bubble_cursor/README.md

 # BubbleCursor
-An implementation of the Bubble Cursor as described by Grossman and Balakrishnan.
+An implementation of the Bubble Cursor as described by Grossman and Balakrishnan with additional instrumentation for conducting user testing.

 ## License
     Copyright (c) 2011 Vinson Chuong